From 40da7c8cc19098f21d93e8f1720071a64759f9ee Mon Sep 17 00:00:00 2001

 + top-level-python = astropy matplotlib

-After that, run the configure step again with the option -e
+After that, run the configure step again with the option -e to continue

 using the same configuration options given before (input and build